MicrosoftDocs/visualstudio-docs/docs/sharepoint/sharepoint-development-samples.md

 # SharePoint development samples
   You can use Visual Studio to download and install samples of SharePoint applications from the [MSDN Code Gallery](http://go.microsoft.com/fwlink/?LinkId=254185).

- You can download each sample individually, or you can download a Sample Pack, which contains related samples that share a technology or topic.
+ You can download each sample individually.
+You can also download a Sample Pack, which has related samples that share a technology or article.
 You'll receive a notification when source code changes are published for any sample that you download.

 ## See also
  [Create SharePoint Solutions](../sharepoint/create-sharepoint-solutions.md)